angsam-git/InspireWeather/README.md

 # InspireWeather
-Angel's first app
+InspireWeather is a motivating weather app that provides you with an inspirational quote with your weather report.

-This is my first app.
-It utilizes the Google Places API and Darksky API.
-This was a solo project.
-I designed all the images and pretty much everything else.
+This is my first mobile app.
+There are probably things I could have done better.
+This project was primarily a learning experience.
+The quality can only go up from here. - Angel Samuel Mendez

--Angel Samuel Mendez
+Here are some UI Images: